-Dr. Walter Edward Lake was born on the 29th of September, 1882 in Ridgetown.
-He was the youngest of 4 sons born to Dr. Charles Bailey Lake and the former Sarah Louisa Dodge.
+Dr. Walter Edward Lake was born in Ridgetown, Ontario on the 29th of September, 1882.
+Dr. Lake was the youngest of 4 sons born to Dr. Charles Bailey Lake and the former Sarah Louisa Dodge.
 His father was a dedicated medical physician in Ridgetown and his siblings were; Harry William Lake born in 1871, Charles Buckley Lake born in 1872 (and died of pneumonia at the age of 3 months ) and Charles Ross Lake born in 1876.

 Dr. Walter Lake was educated in Ridgetown, graduating from Ridgetown High School before attending McGill University in Montreal.
 In 1907, he graduated M.D.,C.M. and interned at Harper Hospital in Detroit.
 Dr. Lake returned to Ridgetown in 1908 to practice medicine.
 According to the 1928 Ontario Medical Registry, Dr. Lake joined the College of Physicians and Surgeons on the 30th of September, 1910.

 Dr. Lake appears in the 1913 Bell Telephone Directory.
 His telephone number was 61.

-Dr. Lake married Alice McVean in Dresden on June 11th, 1914.
+Dr. Lake married Alice McLean McVean in Dresden on June 11th, 1914.
 Mrs. Lake was born in Dresden on the 1st of November, 1888.
 She was the 3rd of 10 children born to Osgoode Howard McVean and the former Catherine Lavina Philpott.
 Her grandfather Alexander McVean owned a wood working factory in Dresden, that produced wagon wheels.
 When Alexander McVean retired in 1890, Osgoode McVean and his brother William took over the ownership of the factory.
 Mrs. Lake was raised in a grand home located at 379 Hughes Street in Dresden.
 This home has been included on the Chatham-Kent Municipal Heritage Register.
 Mrs. Lake was the 3rd of 10 children.
 Her siblings were; John Alexander McVean, Sarah Georgianna McVean, Kathleen Philpott McVean, Alexander McVean, Mary Osgoode McVean, James William McVean, Osgoode Howard McVean, Donald “Patrick” McVean and Hetty “Esther” McVean.